-In intermediate schools, and in elementary schools with four or more teachers, the principal of the school should be a member of the board.
+In junior academies, and in elementary schools with four or more teachers, the principal of the school should be a member of the board.

 Some members of the board may be parents of children attending the school, so that the board may profit from parental viewpoints and counsel which result from close-up observation and experience.
 Officers.-The officers shall consist of a chairman and a secretary.
-In union school boards serving a school sponsored by two or more churches a treasurer, vice-chairman, and an assistant secretary should also be appointed.
+In union school boards serving a school sponsored by two or more churches a treasurer, a vice-chairman, and an assistant secretary should also be appointed.
 The board elects its own officers at the first meeting after its election.
+The principal is generally appointed as secretary of the board.